Features

 What sets Ekubo Protocol apart from other AMM protocols

-Ekubo uses the "till" pattern and a singleton design to provide the cheapest trades against concentrated liquidity on Starknet.
-That means all the pools are managed in a single contract, and when you swap against a pool or update a position on Ekubo, token transfers are deferred until the end of the transaction.
-In fact, you don't have to transfer tokens at all.
-Aggregators could save them in Ekubo for later, avoiding expensive token transfers altogether.
+Ekubo uses the and a singleton design to provide the cheapest trades against many pools all featuring concentrated liquidity.
+That means all the pools are managed in a single contract, and when you swap against a pool or update a position on Ekubo Protocol, token transfers are deferred until the end of the transaction.
+In fact, you don't have to transfer tokens at all--advanced swappers could save those tokens in Ekubo Protocol for later, avoiding expensive token transfers and undesirable token behavior altogether.

 The result is that you can execute many actions across many pools and only make the minimum number of required token transfers.
-The highly optimized and capital efficient design combined with Starknet's low fees enables Ekubo protocol to provide the best execution net of gas.
+The highly optimized and capital efficient design and ruthlessly optimized contracts enables Ekubo protocol to provide the best execution net of gas.

 Extensions allow third party developers to permissionlessly create new kinds of pools on Ekubo that integrate into the same ecosystem of aggregators and interfaces built on top of Ekubo.
-These pools can implement new features such as oracles, or new order types like limit orders or TWAMM orders.
-Read more about extensions here.
+These pools can implement new features such as oracles, or additional order types like limit orders or TWAMM orders.
+Read more about extensions .

 When you withdraw liquidity from Ekubo, you pay a fee equal to the swap fee of the selected pool from your principal.
 Because this fee is taken on principal: